-Requests a Same Day Telephone Consultation!
+Request a Same Day Telephone Consultation

 Every eviction is based on a notice.
-That notice is often a Three Day Notice to Pay Rent or Quit and I cannot reiterate enough how important it is to have an attorney prepare the Three Day Notice to Pay Rent or Quit.
+That notice is often a Three Day Notice to Pay Rent or Quit (or a 15 Day Notice to Pay Rent or Quit) and I cannot reiterate enough how important it is to have an attorney prepare the Three Day Notice to Pay Rent or Quit, or 15 Day Notice to Pay Rent as the case may be.
 Yes they are available on the internet, but they should not be relied upon.
 Why?
-Some attorneys put them out there to get your business, quote a low fee for an uncontested eviction (which rarely occurs) and then on the day of trial, or just before, advise you that the Three Day Notice you downloaded off the internet was not filled out properly.
-In other cases, the property many be under a rent stabilization ordinance and in those rent controlled jurisdictions like Los Angeles, West Hollywood, Beverly Hills, and Santa Monica additional rules apply.
+Some attorneys put them out there to get your business, quote a low fee for an uncontested eviction (which rarely occurs) and then on the day of trial, or just before, advise you that the Three Day Notice to Pay Rent that you downloaded off the internet was not filled out properly, or was missing additional required notices.
+In other cases, the property many be under a rent stabilization ordinance and in those rent controlled jurisdictions like Los Angeles, West Hollywood, Beverly Hills, Inglewood, Culver City, and Santa Monica additional rules apply.
 In still other cases, the tenant may be a Section 8 tenant, and notices served on a Section 8 tenant have even more rules.
-Now you might not be out any money for that free Three Day Notice to Pay Rent or Quit you downloaded off the internet, but how much rent have you lost?
+Now you might not be out any money for that free Three Day Notice to Pay Rent or Quit or 15 Day notice to Pay Rent or Quit you downloaded off the internet, but how much rent have you lost?
 How much time have you lost?

-Assuming all of the above is properly set forth, a 3 Day Notice to Pay Rent or Quit can become defective if the three day notice to pay rent or quit is not properly signed and dated, or not properly served.
+Assuming all of the above is properly set forth, a 3 Day Notice to Pay Rent or Quit (15 Day Notice to Pay Rent if applicable) can become defective if the three day notice to pay rent or quit is not properly signed and dated, or not properly served.
 A Three Day Notice to Pay Rent or Quit must be signed by the title owner of the property, or the owner’s agent (as specified) and dated on the same day service is effectuated on the tenant.
 As to the service of a Three Day Notice to Pay Rent or Quit, if that was performed improperly, or in a manner that cannot be corroborated, the landlord may lose the eviction proceeding.
 The landlord may also lose an eviction on a defective Three Day Notice to Pay Rent or Quit, if the landlord: (a) has failed to serve the tenant with a required registration certificate; (b) has previously served or serves a conflicting three, thirty or sixty day notice, (c) is in material breach of the lease, (d) accepts any money after the Three Day Notice To Pay Rent Or Quit has been served, (e) fails to include any additional language required by a local rent control ordinance, or if (f) the Three Day Notice to Pay Rent or Quit fails to comply with additional rules set forth in a local rent control ordinance.

-Poorly written Residential Lease Agreements and Commercial Leases may further alter the rules of what is required in a Notice to Pay Rent or Quit, which may in turn require a form Three Day Notice to Pay Rent or Quit to be amended.
+Poorly written Residential Lease Agreements and Commercial Leases may further alter the rules of what is required in a Notice to Pay Rent or Quit, which may in turn require a form Three or Fifteen Day Notice to Pay Rent or Quit to be amended.

 If your property is commercial in nature, please email Ms. Marsh a copy of your lease along with your name and telephone number.
-Most Commercial Notices to Pay Rent or Quit can be prepared for $249, but the fee is dependent on: (a) your commercial lease, if any; (b) whether your tenant pays only a base rent, or base rent plus NNN charges; and (c) the number of month’s your tenant is behind.
+Most Commercial Notices to Pay Rent or Quit can be prepared for $499, but the fee is dependent on: (a) your commercial lease, if any; (b) whether your tenant pays only a base rent, or base rent plus NNN charges; and (c) the number of month’s your tenant is behind.

-© 2017 - 2018 Melissa C. Marsh.
+© 2020 - 2020 Melissa C. Marsh.
 All Rights Reserved.

 Disclaimer: The information presented on this web site was prepared by Melissa C. Marsh for general informational purposes only and does not constitute legal advice.
 The information provided in my articles and alerts should not be relied upon, or used as a substitute for professional legal advice from an attorney you retain to advise or represent you.
 Your use of this Internet site does not create an attorney- client relationship.
 Transmission of this article is not intended to create, and receipt of it does not constitute, an attorney-client relationship.
 All uses of the contents of this site, other than personal uses, are prohibited.
 You may print or email a copy of any information posted on this web site for your own personal, non-commercial, use, but you may not publish any of the articles or posts on this web site without the Express Written Permission of Melissa C. Marsh.